 Making the Case

-In 2013, 47.5% of high school students reported having sex.* Nine out of 10 South Carolina registered voters think time spent on sex education in public schools should remain the same or increase.
-Half of those surveyed want more time spent covering the topic. **
+In 2015, 40% of high school students reported having sex.1 Nine out of 10 South Carolina registered voters think comprehensive sexuality education should be taught in public schools.2

 South Carolina law requires comprehensive sex education in public schools.